davidkastner/kastner/_research/research-1.md

 ---
 <strong>Keywords:</strong> QM/MM, TeraChem, Amber, DFT

 The overarching direction of my thesis is to elucidate patterns governing substrate-protein relationships in high-valent enzymes.
-More specifically, I am interested in how the protein environment influences reactivity and substrate specificity in iron-containing enzymes.
-As it currently stands, my thesis direction can be broken down into three aims: 1) Elucidate the role of the active site and greater protein environment in mediating hydroxylase vs. halogenase reactivity in non-heme iron dioxygenases.
-2) Investigate the role of electronic allostery, charge transfer, and electronic perturbations in mediating reactivity in iron-containing enzymes.
-3) Leverage modern machine learning techniques to identify patterns in complex MD or multiscale QM/MM simulations.
+More specifically, I am interested in how the protein environment influences reactivity and substrate specificity in non-heme iron containing enzymes.
+As it currently stands, my research spans three general areas of interest.
+1) Elucidating the role of the active site and greater protein environment in mediating hydroxylase vs. halogenase reactivity in non-heme iron dioxygenases.
+2) Investigating the role of electronic allostery, charge transfer, and electronic perturbations in mediating reactivity in iron-containing enzymes.
+3) Leveraging modern machine learning techniques to identify patterns in complex MD or multiscale QM/MM simulations.

 <strong>Related Publications:</strong><br/>